K0V4C/WeeklySprints/text_editor/README.md

 9. Simple Search
 10. Advanced Search with movement
 10. Even more advanced search
-12. Fixed front and back search
+12. Fixed front and back searchCommand:
+12. Small refactor

 #### Bugs:
 - *EMOJIS DONT WORK AND THEY HAVE TO GET FIXED*